MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Format

-For Maltese nationals: 7 digits and one letter in the specified pattern
+For Maltese nationals:
+- seven digits and one letter in the specified pattern

-Non-Maltese nationals and Maltese entities: 9 digits
+Non-Maltese nationals and Maltese entities:
+- nine digits

 ### Pattern

 Maltese nationals: 7 digits and one letter

 - Seven digits
 - One letter (not case-sensitive)

 Non-Maltese nationals and Maltese entities: 9 digits

 - Nine digits

 ### Checksum